 In the United States, World Pulses Day is typically observed through various educational and promotional events highlighting the importance of pulses.
 From farm tours to cooking demonstrations, the benefits of pulses are displayed to the public to encourage their consumption and cultivation.
 World Pulses Day is observed in America on February 10th each year, encouraging recognition of the important role pulses play in sustainable agriculture, nutrition, and food security.

-According to pulses.org, the first evidence of pulses dates back 11,000 years ago to the Fertile Crescent.
-This is a region in the Middle East that was home to early human civilizations.
+Evidence suggests that humans began cultivating pulses over 11,000 years ago in the Fertile Crescent, a region in the Middle East that was home to some of the world's earliest civilizations.

 In the News and Trending in the US for World Pulses Day